richard-blazek/Brainfuck/README.md

 # Brainfuck compiler and interpreter
-This is a compiler and an interpreter for Brainfuck, a general-purpose programming language.
-Interpreter can work on any platform where it compiles, the compiler generates ELF files for x86 Linux.
+This is a compiler and an interpreter for Brainfuck, an immortal general-purpose programming language.
+The compiler generates ELF files for x86 Linux.

-At the moment, compilation is not working as the generated ELF file always causes a segfault.
-Interpreter is finished and working.

 ## Why Brainfuck?
 - **Safety:**